Roosevelt Island Steam Plant

 Timeline of Key Events

 Roosevelt Island Steam Plant constructed at 5 East Main Street, New York, NY.
-Designed by Starrett & van Vleck Architect as an industrial facility to handle heavy loads, boilers, fuel storage, and mechanical equipment.
+Designed by Starrett & Van Vleck, architects of Lord & Taylor, Saks Fifth Avenue, and the American Stock Exchange.
+A steel-frame industrial building built to handle heavy loads, boilers, fuel storage, and mechanical equipment, with masonry cladding and two smokestacks (210’ and 240’).

 Steam Plant decommissioned.
 Responsibility for maintenance transferred to the New York City Department of Housing Preservation and Development (HPD).